 The 10 Best Camcorders

 This wiki has been updated 36 times since it was first published in March of 2015.
 Just because your smartphone's camera can record decent video, that doesn't mean you should always use it to do so.
 The camcorders on our list can shoot in HD and 4K resolutions, and boast image stabilizers in addition to the ability to manually control both your focus and exposure.
 We've ranked them here by their lens quality, sensor size, and a variety of available special features.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes